 Obligations for licensed plumbing contractors

-The Plumbers Licensing Board through the Building Commission is responsible for licensing and regulating plumbing work across Western Australia.
+The Plumbers Licensing Board through Building and Energy is responsible for licensing and regulating plumbing work across Western Australia.
 The Board authorises licensed plumbing contractors to undertake and certify regulated plumbing work.
 These requirements are set out in the Plumbers Licensing and Plumbing Standards Regulations 2000 (the Regulations).
 Licence holders need to understand their licensing obligations.

 General licence obligations